Credit unions: what are they and how do they work?

 Borrowing money from a credit union

-In order to get a loan from a credit union, you need to be a member – but there are advantages in doing so.
+To get a loan from a credit union, you first need to be a member.

-One of the barriers for many people looking to borrow money from a standard bank is a low credit score.
+One of the biggest barriers for people seeking a loan from a standard bank is a low credit score.

 Saving with a credit union

-Credit union savings accounts offer a more flexible way of saving, allowing members to save ‘what you can, when you can’.
+Saving with a credit union offers flexibility, allowing members to save ‘what you can, when you can’.

 Advantages and disadvantages of joining a credit union